Four seniors voted to lead UConn women's lacrosse this upcoming season

-Katie Woods enters her fifth season at UConn in 2015 after leading the Huskies to a 10-7 overall record and a second straight appearance in the Big East Tournament in 2014.
-In four years as the coach of UConn lacrosse, Woods has compiled a 42-25 (.627) record, good for the highest winning percentage in program history.
+Katie Woods wrapped up her fifth season at UConn in 2015, guiding the Huskies to an 11-7 overall record and a third straight appearance in the Big East Tournament.
+In five years as the coach of UConn lacrosse, Woods has compiled a 53-32 (.624) record, good for the highest winning percentage in program history.
 Her 53 wins in Storrs stand as the second-highest total in UConn women's lacrosse history.

 As she did two years ago, Woods helped UConn make history this past spring.
 Connecticut accomplished two firsts in the 2015 Big East Tournament after topping Georgetown in the semifinal round.
 The win marked UConn's first Big East postseason victory in program history and sent the Huskies to their first ever Big East Championship game.
 Connecticut fell to top-seeded Florida in the finals, as UConn ended a season with double-digit win totals once again.

 Three UConn players and the Connecticut coaching staff each took home major Big East season awards prior to the start of the conference tournament this spring.
 Lauren Kwasnowski was tabbed the League's Defender of the Year, while Shannon Nee (Goalkeeper of the Year) and Grace Nolan (Rookie of the Year) were also both recognized.
 Woods and her staff earned Big East Coaching Staff of the Year after leading a Husky team that once again finished perfect (6-0) at home during the regular season.

 Nee and Kwasnowski were both named to the 2015 All-Big East First Team along with midfielder Emily Anderson and attacker Katherine Finkelston.
 Nolan and attacker Carly Palmucci represented the two Huskies to earn All-Big East second team honors.